 Let’s unpick the entire issue of attempting to reason with narcissists and psychopaths in more detail, especially the futility of it.

-The Trap Of Trying To Reason With a Narcissist/Psychopath
+Another Trap Of Trying To Reason With a Narcissist/Psychopath (Alternative Explanation)

-In a nutshell, the trap of trying to reason with toxic people like narcissists/sociopaths is that they already know full well what is going on.
+In this context, the trap of trying to reason with toxic people like narcissists/sociopaths is that they already know full well what is going on.

 Therefore logic, reason and information will NOT fix the situation with them.